-Members of the Cornell community can call us any time to speak with a health care provider about a physical or mental health concern (for yourself, or for someone else).
+Members of the Cornell community can call us any time – 365 days a year – to speak with a health care provider about a physical or mental health concern (for yourself, or for someone else).
 We’ll help you determine what care is needed, and how and when to get it.

-- When we're closed – your call will be answered by our after-hours answering service, which will facilitate a connection with our on-call health care provider (as soon as possible, within 30 minutes). [see Emergencies and After-Hours Care]
+- When we're closed – your call will be answered by a representative from our answering service, who will alert our on-call health care provider to return your call within 30 minutes. [see Emergencies and After-Hours Care]

 Having trouble reaching us after hours?
 We occasionally experience difficulty with our answering service.
 If the number above does not connect you with a person, please call the Cornell Police at 607-255-1111.
 The dispatcher will contact the on-call provider directly.